Overview on Renewing Your Canadian Permanent Resident Card

 - applicant’s first and last name,

-- type of service: the subject should be PR card status check
+- type of service: the subject should be PR card status check.

 Yes, the application process will have to be completed once again.
 The good news is we have a copy of your application, so this will speed up the process.
 Also please note that if you lost your card 6 month from the date you paid we will offer you a 50% discount on our service fees.

-Do you offer any discounts?Yes, returning clients are offered a 20% discount on our service fees.
+Yes, returning clients are offered a 20% discount on our service fees.
 Clients who submit multiple applications are also offered a 20% discount on any additional services after the first application.

 We do our best to keep things affordable, but unfortunately we are unable to offer any discounts in addition to the ones above.

-My case is complex, are you the right firm to use?Immigroup is an industry leader in PR card application processing and assistance.
+Immigroup is an industry leader in Permanent Resident card application processing and assistance.
 In addition to PR card applications, we also have years of experience processing much more complicated.
-When it comes to PR card application our firm is the leading firm processing these applications.
+When it comes to PR card applications our firm is the leading firm processing these applications.
 You can rest assured you are in good hands.
 If we feel something is out of our understanding the agent will let you know.

-Do you know something that the government does not?No, but we have 8 years of experience dealing with PR Card applications.
-We are aware of changes in the application procedure as they happen, and we know what CIC will accept and what they won’t, which is sometimes not exactly what is listed on their website.
+No, but we have 8 years of experience dealing with Permanent Resident Card applications.
+We are aware of changes in the application procedure as they happen, and we know what IRCC will accept and what they won’t, which is sometimes not exactly what is listed on their website.
 Please see our case knowledge in the PR Card Application area:

 - Name change or date of birth issues